teaconmc/SlideShow/README.md

 ![GUI](./docs/gui.png)

-By now, only PNG format images are verified as supported; other image formats may or may not be supported, and further testing are still needed.
+By now, only PNG/JPG/GIF format images are verified as supported (including animations);
+other image formats may or may not be supported, and further testing are still needed.

 ## Development